NASA-PDS/pds-view/storage/README-PACKAGE.txt

-For documentation regarding installation of the Storage Service software, either point your favorite browser to the ./doc/index.html file.
+For documentation regarding installation and operation of the Storage Service software, point your favorite browser to the ./doc/index.html file.